aliyun/terraform-provider-alicloud/website/docs/r/service_mesh_service_mesh.html.markdown

 The mesh_config-access_log supports the following:
 * `enabled` - (Optional) Whether to enable access log
-* `gateway_enabled` - (Optional) Whether collect AccessLog of ASM Gateway to Alibaba Cloud SLS
+* `gateway_enabled` - (Optional, Available since v1.223.1) Whether collect AccessLog of ASM Gateway to Alibaba Cloud SLS
-* `gateway_lifecycle` - (Optional, Computed, Int) Lifecycle of AccessLog of ASM Gateways which have been collected to Alibaba Cloud SLS
+* `gateway_lifecycle` - (Optional, Computed, Int, Available since v1.223.1) Lifecycle of AccessLog of ASM Gateways which have been collected to Alibaba Cloud SLS
 * `project` - (Optional) Access the SLS Project of log collection.
-* `sidecar_enabled` - (Optional) Whether collect AccessLog of ASM Gateway to Alibaba Cloud SLS
+* `sidecar_enabled` - (Optional, Available since v1.223.1) Whether collect AccessLog of ASM Gateway to Alibaba Cloud SLS
-* `sidecar_lifecycle` - (Optional, Computed, Int) Lifecycle of AccessLog of ASM Sidecars which have been collected to Alibaba Cloud SLS
+* `sidecar_lifecycle` - (Optional, Computed, Int, Available since v1.223.1) Lifecycle of AccessLog of ASM Sidecars which have been collected to Alibaba Cloud SLS

 ### `mesh_config-audit`